 To help tackle this priority, the SSG convened the first multidisciplinary Expert Working Group (EWG) in June 2018 to review, refine and propose indicators for the balance of tree and grass cover.

 The EWG included thought-leaders across the fields of ecology, remote sensing, biodiversity, conservation, animal productivity, and grasslands.
-These technical experts provided advice to the SSG on robust, credible and practical indicators and measures for the key priority area.
+These technical experts provided advice to the SSG on robust, credible and practical indicators and measures.

 The experts provided diverse perspectives to the SSG from their different disciplines.
 Balancing these perspectives was one of the challenges in refining the indicators.
 Additionally, the vast regional differences in climate and ecosystems presents a challenge of how to develop national measures that are also regionally meaningful and able to be used to drive change on the ground in the coming years.